gKrokod/botReborn/README.md

     The goal: stack message state (Just msg, _).

     Tasks:
-    - Regularly reuest a new message from the selected client (console, telegram) when stack message state is (Nothing, _), i.e. no new incoming message.
+    - Regularly request a new message from the selected client (console, telegram) when stack message state is (Nothing, _), i.e. no new incoming message.

   3. Bot treads (Handlers/Bot.hs / doWork)